 - Reduced duplication of quality assurance efforts and related resources

-- Quality assurance goals that are uniformly rolled-out and monitored
+- Software quality assurance goals that are uniformly rolled-out and monitored

 - Increased ability to integrate new QA-related technologies